-Concat for Lean Failed Course Changed Major (0.000 pt) Not Proficient (1.000 pt) Marginal (2.000 pts) Proficient (3.000 pts) Commendable (4.000 pts) Context for Learning Form Completion (1.000, 16%) • • Responses to questions are vague or not completed.
+Context for Leann Failed Course Changed Major (0.000 pt) Withdrew (0.000 pt) Not Proficient (1.000 pt) Marginal (2.000 pts) Proficient (3.000 pts) Commendable (4.000 pts) Context for Learning Form Completion (1.000, 16%) Responses to questions are vague or not completed.
 Responses are done, but not explained.
 Most responses are complete and explained.
 All responses are completely answered and expanded.
 Demographical Information (1.000, 16%) Demographical information is not present. listed as information.
 Demographical information is explained.
 Demographical information is explained and connected to the students with a clear understanding of how this may impact their learning.
-Academic Development (1.000, 16%) Candidate has little to no understanding of students' prior knowledge regarding the subject area. understanding of what student's exposure to the areas associated to the central focus of the subject but does not clearly articulate the connection from the past to the central focus. areas connected to the central focus of the subject and how this effects the planning Language Development (1.000, 16%) Language development is not addressed in the context for learning segment. mentioned, but is Candidate explains student's oral and written language abilities.
+Academic Development (1.000, 16%) knowledge regarding the subject area. students' prior knowledge. understanding of what student's exposure to the areas associated to the central focus of the subject but does not clearly articulate the connection from the past to the central focus.
+Candidate clearly understands students' prior knowledge in all areas connected to the central focus of the subject and how this effects the planning Language Development (1.000, 16%) Language development is not addressed in the context for learning segment. mentioned, but is Candidate explains student's oral and written language abilities.
 Candidate clearly understands the student's abilities in oral and written language including specifics about the range within the class.
 English Language Learners are addressed, if present Social Development (1.000, 16%) Candidate has no understanding of the social development skills of the students Candidate has understanding of social development skills within classroom, but does not make clear connection to the impact on instruction and/or planning.
 Candidate has clear understanding of social development and related factors that influence the classroom.
 Problem solving, students Family and Community Contexts (1.000, 16%) Candidate has no understanding of the family and community background.
 Candidate has little understanding of the family and community background.
 Candidate has an understanding of the family and community circumstances, but does not make clear connection to the effect on the planning and instruction.
 Candidate has clear understanding of and the effect that family and community background play in classroom planning and instruction.